bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Similarly, to declare `const foo` -
 3. Find `<current execution context>.LexicalEnvironment`
-4. Then within its `EnvironmentRecord`, add a new immutable for `foo`.
+4. Then within its `EnvironmentRecord`, add a new immutable binding for `foo`.

 🤓 Here is a little animation I built (with Apple motion) to explain it more visually -